HallaSurvivor/Blog/_posts/2022-01-05-error-bounds-for-probability-sums.md

 (**Edit:** I realized I never said what these pictures represent.
 The $x$ axis is the number of terms used, and the $y$ axis is the absolute error in the approximation.
-You can figure this out based on the code below, but you should _need_ to understand the code to understand the graphs so I'm adding this little update ^_^.)
+You can figure this out based on the code below, but you shouldn't _need_ to understand the code to understand the graphs so I'm adding this little update ^_^.)

 <p style="text-align:center;">